 In addition, we are offering identity theft protection services through IDX, the data breach and recovery services expert.
-IDX identity protection services include: twelve (12) months of credit and CyberScan monitoring, a

-\$1,000,000 insurance reimbursement policy, and fully managed id theft recovery services.
+Identity protection services include: 12 months of credit and CyberScan monitoring, a \$1,000,000 insurance reimbursement policy, and fully managed id theft recovery services.
 With this protection, IDX will help you resolve issues if your identity is compromised.